 Gladstone Regional Council area

-In Gladstone Regional Council area, Manufacturing had the largest total imports by industry, generating $1,857 million in 2017/18.
+In Gladstone Regional Council area, Mining had the largest total imports by industry, generating $1,875 million in 2018/19.

 To get the full picture how each industry sector contributes to the regional or state economy, import data should be viewed alongside the other industry characteristics in the Industry sector analysis section.